 Eligibility for admission is based on the applicant’s total academic record, including grades, test results, academic courses, and overall academic performance.
-Converse College admission standards require the equivalent of graduation from a U.S. secondary college preparatory program.
+Converse University admission standards require the equivalent of graduation from a U.S. secondary college preparatory program.
 Applicants who have completed university-level work overseas must have earned satisfactory grades on all such university-level work attempted and be in good standing.

 International applicants whose first language is not English are required to take the TOEFL (Test of English as a Foreign Language) or Duolingo test.
-Converse College requires a minimum TOEFL score of 550 (paper), 213 (computer), or 79-80 (Internet).
+Converse University requires a minimum TOEFL score of 550 (paper), 213 (computer), or 79-80 (Internet).
 The TOEFL requirement may be waived under certain circumstances.
 Contact the Office of Admissions for details.

-In addition to meeting the regular admission requirements, international applicants needing a student visa (F-1) must show ability to meet financial obligations of tuition, fees, and living expenses before an I-20 can be issued.
-Current (less than three months old) letters of financial support must accompany the Declaration and Certification of Finances Form and will be evaluated based upon exchange rates on the day of process.
+In addition to meeting the regular admission requirements, international applicants needing a student visa (F-1) must show the ability to meet financial obligations of tuition, fees, and living expenses before an I-20 can be issued.
+Current (less than three months old) letters of financial support must accompany the Declaration and Certification of Finances Form and will be evaluated based upon exchange rates on the day of the process.
 Having sufficient funds for the cost of living and educational expenses is required by US Immigration regulations.
-The Declaration and Certification of Finances form is required before an I-20 can be issued.
+The Declaration and Certification of Finances form are required before an I-20 can be issued.
 Undergraduate international students with (F-1) visas are required to carry a full course load (minimum of twelve semester hours in the Fall and Spring Term and three hours in the Jan Term).

-International students on nonimmigrant visas are not eligible for state or federally-funded loans or scholarships in the U.S. Limited scholarships may be available from the college based on athletic ability, talent, and academic qualifications.
+International students on nonimmigrant visas are not eligible for state or federally-funded loans or scholarships in the U.S. Limited scholarships may be available from the University based on athletic ability, talent, and academic qualifications.